 - 1x Antimatter

-To craft the Warp Cell, simply select a free slot in your inventory, choose 'Craft', select the Warp Cell icon and, if you have the ingredients, you're all set!
+Once you have the Antimatter and the Antimatter Housing, simply select a free slot in your inventory, choose 'Craft', select the Warp Cell icon, and you're all set!